 Actually, my experiences in Vancouver Fashion Week and London Fashion Week were so impressive.
 Though there are lots of differences.
 For example, the association of Vancouver Fashion Week would organize models, styling, and event location for brands.
 What we needed to do was not that much.
 However, in London or Paris, brands should do all things independently for the show.
 Those experiences always make our future show preparation a little easier.

-Based on your personal Instagram account it looks like you and your team work in a quite funny mood...
+Based on your personal Instagram account it looks like you and your teamwork in a quite funny mood...

 It is important to have a funny mood every day, especially in the workplace.
 I always try to figure out something interesting every day with my team.
-I believe these positive attitude makes us execute our design ideas successfully.
+I believe this positive attitude makes us execute our design ideas successfully.